 Times Software Listed by thegentlemen Ransomware Group

 On June 15, 2026, Singapore-based Times Software Pte Ltd appeared on the leak site of the ransomware group known as thegentlemen.
-The company, which provides HR and payroll software to businesses across Singapore, had internal files exfiltrated during a ransomware attack.
-While the exact number of individuals whose data was exposed remains unknown, any employee, former employee, or client whose personal information passed through the company’s systems could now be at risk.
+The company, which provides HR and payroll software to businesses across Singapore, is claimed to have had internal files exfiltrated during a ransomware attack.
+While the exact number of individuals whose data may have been exposed remains unknown, any employee, former employee, or client whose personal information passed through the company’s systems could now be at risk.

 Public reporting indicates that Times Software, founded in 1998, was listed on the thegentlemen leak portal.
 The exposed material consists of internal files taken during a ransomware incident.
 No confirmed total of affected records has been published, and the precise date of initial compromise has not been disclosed.
 The company’s solutions handle sensitive employee data including timesheets, leave records, claims, CPF, IRAS, and MOM compliance information for its business customers.